Ballistic (Greaney novel)

 Ballistic is an action thriller novel by Mark Greaney, published on October 4, 2011, by Berkley Books.
 It is the third book in the Gray Man series, featuring assassin and former CIA operative Court Gentry.
+It was preceded by On Target and followed by Dead Eye.
 The novel follows Gentry as he takes on a Mexican drug cartel after the murder of an old friend.

 Plot summary

 In Fonte Boa, Brazil, Court Gentry evades a Colombian paramilitary group ordered by a Dane manhunter.
 He tracks down the manhunter, who tells him he was sent by Russian mob boss Gregor Sidorenko to hunt him down after double crossing him on an operation in Sudan, and kills him.

 In Puerto Vallarta, Mexico, police major Eddie Gamboa raids the yacht of Daniel de la Rocha, leader of the Los Trajes Negros (Black Suits) drug cartel, alongside a special assault task force.
 However, de la Rocha rigs the yacht to explode, killing Gamboa and all but two of his men.

-Court finds out about Eddie’s death and remembers him as Eddie Gamble, a DEA agent he had rescued from a prison in Laos in 2000 as a CIA operative.
+Court finds out about Eddie's death and remembers him as Eddie Gamble, a DEA agent he had rescued from a prison in Laos in 2000 as a CIA operative.
 He visits his grave in his hometown of San Blas, where he meets his family members, including his pregnant wife Elena and his younger sister Laura, as well as his friend Chuck Cullen, a retired U.S. Navy officer.
 Court tries to leave town the next day, but Chuck convinces him to stay and watch the Gamboa family as they make an appearance at a protest rally for Eddie and his men in Puerto Vallarta.

-De la Rocha arrives at the rally and interrupts Elena’s speech before he is shot, causing a riot as Federal Police officers working for de la Rocha and his sicarios gun down most of the attendees.
+De la Rocha arrives at the rally and interrupts Elena's speech before he is shot, causing a riot as Federal Police officers working for de la Rocha and his sicarios gun down most of the attendees.
 Chuck is killed while trying to protect Elena, while Court moves the surviving Gamboa family out of Puerto Vallarta.
 De la Rocha is revealed to have survived the shooting due to his Kevlar clothing, and subsequently puts a hit out on Elena and her unborn son.

-After briefly leaving the Gamboa family, Gentry offers to escort them to a hacienda in the Sierra Madre mountains owned by the parents of Laura’s deceased husband.
+After briefly leaving the Gamboa family, Gentry offers to escort them to a hacienda in the Sierra Madre mountains owned by the parents of Laura's deceased husband.
 Local police and the Mexican army prevent them from leaving San Blas, until a pair of Federal Police officers arrive and wave them off.
 They introduce themselves as Sergeant Martin Fernandez and Sergeant Ramses Cortillo, the surviving members of Eddie's task force.
 They accompany Gentry and the Gamboa family to the hacienda.